t1n0x/writeups/HTB/devvortex/README.md

 2 rows in set (0.00 sec)

 ```
-We have 2 hashes our use lewis and unknown user logan.
+We have 2 hashes our user lewis and unknown user logan.

 Copy he hash and save to file john.hash for John the Ripper brutforce attack

 ## 15. Brutforcing hash with john

 ```
 john --wordlist=/usr/share/wordlists/rockyou.txt john.hash
 ```
 ![plot](./screens/11.png)